Despite Friday's dips, crude prices remain over 4 per cent higher than they were at the start of the three-day rally on Tuesday.

 In top consumer China, premiums fell to about $10 to $12 an ounce against the international benchmark from levels over $20 last week.

-Marketmen said apart from a weak trend overseas, where strengthening dollar eroded demand for the precious metal, easing demand from local jewellers and retailers at the domestic spot markets kept gold prices lower.
+Apart from a weak trend overseas, a decline in demand from local jewellers and retailers at prevailing levels at the domestic spot market mainly pulled down gold prices, according to traders.

 Bullion traders said that apart from a firm trend overseas, increased buying by local jewellers at domestic spot market mainly led to rally in gold prices.

 Silver followed suit to recapture the Rs 41,000-mark by climbing Rs 1,050 to Rs 41,350 per kg on increased offtake by industrial units and coin makers.